 If a favourite part of you I had to choose,

 I’d struggle with the leopard skin leggings or the dangerously flat shoes,

 I’m so happy that we are going steady,

-Especially as with the way you dress, it only takes you three and half minutes to get ready
+Especially as with the way you dress, it only takes you two and a half minutes to get ready